iToddi/Playwrightdotnet8/README.md

 # Playwrightdotnet
-Contains a repository for `Playwright` with .NET language binding I downloaded this repo from a Playwright tutoriol and converted it to .net8 from .net7.
+Contains a repository for `Playwright` with .NET language binding -I downloaded this repo from a Playwright tutoriol and converted it to .net8 from .net7.
-It's purpose is to help me learn about Playwirght as replacement for Selenium.
+-It's purpose is to help me learn about Playwirght as replacement for Selenium.

 ## Updates